-Many times your homework assignments will be to read and to download a power point or pdf of the lesson for the next class.
+Many times your at home assignments will be to read and a power point or pdf of the lesson for the next class.

 The homework assignments in the class will also be reading your trade book, or working on your project, or researching for a debate.
 This image is courtesy of the Whitman Hansen School District.